 For the next week, save all of your K-Cups, rinse them out and make this fun upcycled K-Cup pumpkin craft with your kids.
 Making fall crafts will give those otherwise useless little cups a fun use before they head to the landfill.

-Then, the next time you need to buy more K-Cups, look at more environmentally friendly k-cup options.
+Then, the next time you need to buy more K-Cups, look at more eco-friendly k-cup options.
 You can find everything from reusable filters to compostable pods.

 Upcycled K-Cup Pumpkin Craft